AsimKhan2019/AwesomeBooks_ES6_JavaScript/README.md

 # Javascript Project Awesome Books ES 6

-> Using Javascript to create a simple Awesome Books project.
-Populating the books list and then removing one book from the list.
-Using objects to store the data onto the local storage.
-Using ES 6 approach
+> A great javascript project that displays and show list of books and add books to the list and remove the books from the list.
+Using ES 6 to complete this project.

 ## Built With